giuseppegarbin/codeigniter-cookie-law/README.md

-# codeigniter-cookie-law
+# Codeigniter - EU Cookie Law
-Manage the cookies based on the user's consent
+How to manage the Social media and retargeting cookies based on the user's consent.